 # SEO in NLG Projects

 The quality of online texts must be judged not only in terms of their relevance to readers, but also how they are adapted to the requirements of search engines.
-Basically, from an SEO point of view, the same rules apply to generated texts as to texts that are written by humans, but due to the different production environment, there are some points in NLG projects that need to be taken into account.
+From an SEO point of view, the same rules apply to generated texts as to texts that are written by humans, but due to the different production environment, there are some specifics in NLG projects that need to be taken into account.

 # What to expect from this guide?